DubstepJS/core/README.md

   `import {a} from 'a';`,
   (importPath, refPaths) => {
     // importPath corresponds to the ImportDeclaration from 'a';
-    // refPaths is a list of NodePaths corresponding to the usage of the a variable }
+    // refPaths is a list of BabelPaths corresponding to the usage of the a variable }
 );
 ```